 Thailand Visa on Arrival fee for Chinese currently is 2000 THB.
 Visa on Arrival fee must be paid at the airport and only cash in local currency (Thai baht) is accepted.
 There are plenty of currency exchange booths at the airport so you just need to bring cash in Chinese Yuan or other popular currency and exchange it here for paying Thailand Visa on Arrival fee.

-HOT NEWS!
-Thai Visa on Arrival fee exemption is extended.
+Thailand Visa on Arrival fee waiver is extended until 31 October 2019.
 For more information check: Extension of Thailand Visa on Arrival Fees Waiver 2019.

 Travel SMART!
 Get Thailand SIM Card with unlimited Internet much cheaper here: [SALE] 4G SIM Card for Thailand (Airport Pick Up)